Waukesha County, Wisconsin: Geography

 According to the U.S. Census Bureau, the county has a total area of 581 sqmi, of which 550 sqmi is land and 31 sqmi (5.3%) is water.
 The Fox River runs through it.

-Waukesha County is located to the west of Milwaukee and its suburban development was spurred by the construction of Interstate 94 in Wisconsin.
+Waukesha County is located to the west of Milwaukee and its suburban development was spurred by the construction of Interstate 94.

 Lake country

 Because of its large number of lakes, the northwestern corner of Waukesha County is referred to as "Lake Country" by local residents.
-It includes Pewaukee, Delafield, Hartland, Merton, Nashotah, Chenequa, Okauchee Lake, Oconomowoc, Summit, and Lac La Belle.
+The area includes Pewaukee, Delafield, Hartland, Merton, Nashotah, Chenequa, Okauchee Lake, Oconomowoc, Summit, and Lac La Belle.